Do Men Really Have A Fear of Marriage?

 What does marriage mean to a woman?

-Women tend to see marriage as a natural progression in their lives but not necessarily as a defining moment that changes who they are.
+Women tend to see marriage as a natural progression but not necessarily as a defining moment that changes them.

 It is important to note that these findings do not mean that men value marriage more than women do.
 Instead, it suggests that men view marriage as a more significant life event than women.